kayble289/alx-low_level_programming/0x01-variables_if_else_while/README.md

-this program prints the alphabet in lowercase followed by a new line this program prints all single digit numbers of base 10 starting from 0 followed by a new line this program prints all single digit numbers of base 10 starting from 0 followed by a new line
+this program prints the alphabet in lowercase followed by a new line this program prints all single digit numbers of base 10 starting from 0 followed by a new line this program prints all single digit numbers of base 10 starting from 0 followed by a new line this isa program that prints lowercase alphabet in reverse followed by a new line